 Puerto Vallarta has been one of Mexico’s top travel destinations for decades.
 Its charming combination of lazy beach days and electric nightlife keeps people returning year after year.

-To make your visit there even better, combine it with one of these upcoming events in Puerto Vallarta.
+To make your visit there even better, combine it with one of these upcoming Puerto Vallarta events.

 The city of Puerto Vallarta, and the people in it, are renowned for celebrating life and – well, just about anything as an excuse for a fiesta!
 This gives the region a vibrantly busy yearly schedule of events you can take advantage of.

-Here are a few of the best upcoming events and festivals in Puerto Vallarta to organize your next adventure around.
+Here are the best Puerto Vallarta upcoming events and festivals to check out this year.

 Those looking for a unique way to celebrate New Year’s Eve should certainly have Puerto Vallarta on their radar.